radhelper/.github/profile/README.md

 In most setups, the **host devices** inside the beam room are positioned outside the main **beam line**.
 These host devices will run code built/linked with [libLogHelper](https://github.com/radhelper/libLogHelper).
-This library do the communication with the **main server** by sending heartbeat messages.
+This library does the communication with the **main server** by sending heartbeat messages.
 The **Devices Under Test (DUTs)** are the devices being tested.
 Any events involving the DUTs should be logged either on the host devices, on the server, or both.